 We have programs designed specifically for you.

-There is no medication approved to treat addiction to cannabis or stimulants such as cocaine or methamphetamine.
+There is no medication approved to treat a marijuana addiction or addiction to stimulants such as cocaine or methamphetamine.
 However, the National Institute on Drug Abuse (NIDA) has funded several clinical trials to investigate potential treatment options for a range of addictions, and many have had promising results.

 The drugs therapists use to treat opioid addiction have been around for decades, but most have become widely accessible only recently.
 Lawmakers have expanded access to the drugs in the wake of the ongoing opioid epidemic, and easier-to-use versions of the drugs have been developed during the last decade.